 Ruth is a senior manuscript editor at the University of Chicago Press.
 She has taught in the Editing Certificate program since 2011 and has also led workshops for editors at Groupon, the Professional Editors' Network (Twin Cities), PubU, and elsewhere.
 Ruth's own publications include the poetry collections Yellow Doors and Soap Is Political; her picture book Adriana's Angels will be available in both English and Spanish in September 2017.

-Susan is a manuscript editor at the University of Chicago Press, where she has worked since 2008.
-In addition to her work at the press, she regularly freelances as a developmental editor, translation editor, and foreign-language proofreader; her client list comprises Brill, various publications at Columbia University, and Harvard University Press, including the Loeb and Murty Classical Libraries.
-Susan holds a BA and an MA from the University of Chicago, and an MA from Columbia University.
+Susan Karani is a senior production editor at Stanford University Press.
+Prior to that, she was a production editor and manuscript editor at the University of Chicago Press, where she worked for over a decade.
+Susan also freelances as a developmental and manuscript editor; her client list comprises Harvard University Press, imprints of Penguin Random House, and other academic presses.
+She holds a BA and an MA from the University of Chicago, and an MA from Columbia University.

 Jill Welsh is a freelance manuscript editor and writing coach.
 She specializes in manuscript evaluations, developmental editing, and copy editing for both fiction and nonfiction manuscripts.
 Jill has a marketing background, an editing certificate from the University of Chicago Graham School, and a background in traditional publishing.
 She owns JWelsh Editorial and is the past president, VP, and marketing director of Chicago Women in Publishing (CWIP), as well as a long-standing member of the Editorial Freelancers Association (EFA).